 Seismology has been a ubiquitous tool for determining subsurface Earth structure and learning about various dynamic sources, including earthquakes and nuclear explosions [Lay and Wallace 1995; Stein and Wysession 2003].
-The number of seismic arrays has grown appreciably in the last few decades, with over 7000 broadband seismometers deployed within the United States alone, and over 20,000 worldwide [IRIS 2015].
-However, despite this large number of seismometers, instruments have largely been confined to the Earth's surface, with few stations having been placed at depths greater than 100 meters, primarily due to the obvious practical difficulty of getting to such depths.
-The few exceptions include seismometer arrays within single boreholes (Abercrombie 1995; Nadeau and McEvilly 1997; Ma et al. 2012) and in active mines (Gibowicz et al. 1991; Richardson and Jordan 2002), and frequently such instruments have been limited to high-frequency geophones rather than more broadband seismometers [Richardson and Jordan 2002].
+The number of seismic arrays has grown appreciably in the last few decades, with over 7,000 broadband seismometers deployed within the United States alone, and over 20,000 worldwide [IRIS 2017].
+However, despite this large number of seismometers, instruments have largely been confined to the Earth's surface, with few stations having been placed at depths greater than 100 meters, primarily due to the practical difficulty and cost of getting to such depths.
+The exceptions have been limited to isolated boreholes [e.g. Abercrombie, 1995; Ma et al., 2012], the Parkfield borehole arrays [e.g. Nadeau and McEvilly 1997), the Hinet array [e.g. Okada et al. 2004], and in active mines [Gibowicz et al. 1991; Richardson and Jordan 2002).
+However, usually such instruments have been limited to high-frequency geophones rather than more broadband seismometers; this paper describes a new high-density broadband array deployed at significant depths.

 While observing ground motions at or near the Earth's surface has generally been acceptable, there are a number of reasons why observations at deeper depths, particularly from an array of instruments, would potentially be useful.
-First and foremost, it is well known that most seismic 'noise' is generated near the surface and that this noise generally decreases significantly with depth [McNamara and Buland 2004].
-Observations at depth therefore have the potential to be less contaminated by surficial noise, and therefore may more accurately measure the elastic waves arriving from geophysical sources of interest.
-The second main reason that seismic measurements at depth could be advantageous is that Earth structure generally decreases in complexity with depth, with most of the highly weathered and sedimentary deposits being confined near the surface [Boore and Joyner 1997].
-Not only do such features typically cause much slower velocities, but they cause the Earth to be highly heterogeneous and strongly scattering, resulting in complexity of wave propagation that is challenging to model and interpret.
+It is well known that most seismic 'noise' is generated near the surface and that this noise generally decreases significantly with depth [Levin and Lynn 1958; Forbes 1965; Green et al. 1965; McNamara and Buland 2004].
+Observations at depth therefore have the potential to have higher signal-to-noise ratios, and therefore may more accurately measure the elastic waves arriving from any source.
+The second main reason that seismic measurements at depth could be advantageous is that Earth structure is most heterogeneous in the highly weathered near-surface layers [e.g. Boore and Joyner 1997].
+The weathered layer universally has slower seismic velocities, and the heterogeneity caused by variability in weathering makes it nearly always a strongly scattering medium.
 Since nearly all observations contain this complexity, it is not known precisely how severe the effect is, but it is expected that observations far away from such heterogeneities are simpler and more predictable.
+Data from the experiment described here has potential for improving insights on the near-surface scattering problem.

-In addition to illuminating fundamental questions on seismic wave propagation, seismic measurements at depth are also of interest in the field of gravitational wave astrophysics.
-The Laser Interferometer Gravitational-wave Observatory (LIGO) recently announced the first direct detections of gravitational waves produced in a merger of binary black hole systems (Abbott 2016a, Abbott 2016b), hence ushering a new field of inquiry in astrophysics.
-To fully explore the scientific potential of this field, more sensitive detectors are being designed such as the Einstein Telescope (Punturo 2010) and the Cosmic Explorer (Abbott 2017).
+In addition to illuminating fundamental questions on seismic wave propagation, seismic measurements at depth are also of interest in the field of gravitational-wave astrophysics.
+The Laser Interferometer Gravitational-wave Observatory (LIGO) recently announced the first direct detections of gravitational waves produced in a merger of binary black hole systems [Abbott 2016a, Abbott 2016b], hence ushering a new field of inquiry in astrophysics.
+To fully explore the scientific potential of this field, more sensitive detectors are being designed such as the Einstein Telescope [Punturo 2010] and the Cosmic Explorer [Abbott 2017].
 One of the limiting noise factors in these detectors at frequencies below 10 Hz is the seismic noise that causes fluctuations in the local gravitational field.
-It is expected that this noise source will be reduced underground due to the suppression of seismic surface waves, but it is currently not understood what a sufficient depth for these detectors is, nor what their optimal configuration is.
-Underground seismic measurements are therefore needed to quantify these effects, thereby directly informing the design of future generations of gravitational wave detectors.
+It is expected that this noise source will be reduced underground due to the suppression of seismic surface waves.
+However, the dependence of this suppression factor on depth is currently not understood, and the optimal configuration of the underground gravitational-wave detectors is unknown.
+Underground seismic measurements are therefore needed to quantify these effects, thereby directly informing the design of future generations of gravitational-wave detectors.